“Are you okay?” She asked as the man rubbed his head.

 “But do you think …”

 A child’s voice pierced the air: “Mommy!
 I have to go potty now!”
-There was rustling, whining, and a― “Shhhh!
+There was a rustling, whining, and a― “Shhhh!
 Honey, I know, I know… Please…For Mommy?
-Please?” ―before the “potty” manifested and announced its stink.
+Please?” ―before the “potty” announced itself with a stink.
 The passengers tried to ignore the odors that bee-stung their eyes and nostrils.

 They reminded themselves that the kid had no choice.
 She couldn’t help it.